 University Engineering Initiative Act

-Within 10 years, the Kansas State College of Engineering will add more than 160 new graduates to the graduation class.
+Within 10 years, the Carl R. Ice College of Engineering will add more than 160 new graduates to the graduation class.
 The student body will grow by at least 750 students.
-In turn, we will expand faculty by an additional 30 positions and increase our facilities by 80,000 square feet.
-The expansion of the student body and increase in faculty and staff will be implemented to expand our student pipeline.
+In turn, we will increase our facilities by more than 100,000 square feet.
+The expansion of the student body will be implemented to expand our student pipeline.

 Possibility.
 We recognize our faculty and students have the talent and potential to transform possibilities into realities.
 We are committed to offering an educational environment ripe with possibilities and opportunities for our students.